Nitya-Somani/Namaste-ReactAndTailwind/README.md

 Savor a consistently delightful experience, whether you're on desktop, tablet, or mobile.

+🌐 Important: CORS Extension 🌐 - To enhance your experience on TastyFood, please consider enabling a CORS extension in your browser.
+This will allow our live API from Swiggy to function seamlessly.

 🤝 Contributing
 We welcome contributions!
 If you'd like to contribute to TastyFood , please feel free to contribute it .